 What are CPM, CTR, CPA and CPC?

-CPM is frequently used in advertising to represent cost per mille (thousand).
 When used in online advertising it relates to the cost per thousand page impressions.
 CPM is usually referred to the number of clicks registered in a website by the readers.
 Ad Networks, such as AdSense, calculate ad revenue for websites based on CPM.

 Still have more questions?
 Use the SUPPORT tab at the top of the page or this link to find the email or phone Customer Support contacts for your location.